FluffyNinjaBrick/DB-Project-2020/README.md

 Access to Database
 -----------
-Database connection attributes are defined in /src/main/resources/application.properties file.
+Database connection attributes are defined in the /src/main/resources/application.properties file.
+Please note that for the host's discretion the authentication credentials have been omitted.
+Go get your own :)

 Structure
 -----------